eclipse-openj9/openj9-docs/docs/xcompilationthreads.md

         -XcompilationThreads<n>

 : where `<n>` is the number of threads, in the range 1-4 inclusive.
-A number greater than 4 prevents the Java<sup>&trade;</sup> VM from starting successfully.
+A number greater than 4 prevents the Java&trade; VM from starting successfully.

 : Setting the compilation threads to zero does not prevent the JIT from working.
 Instead, if you do not want the JIT to work, use the [`-Xint`](xint.md) option.